m3oow/ctf-writeups/picoCTF 2019/General Skills/General Skills - 2Warm (50 points).md

 ## Walkthrough

-0x3D peut être converti en binaire (0011 1101) puis en décimal (61).
+0x3D can be manually converted in binary (0011 1101) then as decimal (61).